ofajs/ofa-v4-docs/docs/en/docs/create-component/parameter-description.md

 ### watch

-`watch` is an object type property used to listen for changes in `data`.
+`watch` is an object type property used to listen to the changes of `data`.
 The listener function is placed here.
-Once registered successfully, the listener function will be immediately executed.
+After being successfully registered, the value being listened to will be executed immediately.

-- The function registered by `watch` will only be triggered once during a single thread change.
-Therefore, even if the monitored value is modified multiple times within a thread, it will only be triggered once.
+- The function registered with `watch` will only be triggered once during a single-threaded change.
+Therefore, even if the value being listened to is modified multiple times within a single thread, it will only be triggered once.
 - The first parameter is the current value.
-- The second parameter is an object that contains a `watchers` data set.
-In most cases, the `watchers` object will only contain one object.
-You can retrieve the `oldValue` from this object.
-When the monitored value has been changed multiple times within a single thread, this data set will record multiple changes.
+- The second parameter is an object that contains the `watchers` data set.
+In general, there will only be one object on `watchers`, and you can obtain the `oldValue` from this object.
+When the value being listened to in a single thread is changed multiple times, this data set will record the changes multiple times.

 Example:

 ```javascript
 // button-component.mjs